 Access: There are no prerequisites for these short courses.
 The course material is university level.

-Validation: Each of the five courses is assessed by a 5 page written assignment.
-The diploma is worth 15 ECTS.
+Validation: Each of the five courses is assessed by a written assignment.

 The study of « the love of Wisdom » has long been accepted as the foundation of theological study.
 These carefully chosen 5 courses offer students the opportunity to explore this science by offering a structured and guided study of some of some well know philosophes.